IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Resource Server provides services to access protected resources that need authorization.
 In IUA the Resource Server accepts a HTTP RESTful transaction request with an incorporated access token.
 It evaluates the access token to verify that the Authorization Server has authorized the transaction.
 The Resource Server must enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
 The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.

-Notes:
+In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.

-1. The Resource Servers and Authorization Servers may be grouped into an integrated product together with user authentication, access control, and other services.
+When the Incorporate Authorization Token [ITI-72] transaction is used with a FHIR server, the Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

-2. In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.
+The Resource Servers and Authorization Servers may be grouped into an integrated product together with user authentication, access control, and other services.

 ## 34.2 IUA Actor Options
 Options that may be selected for each actor in this profile, if any, are listed in the Table 49.2-1.
 Dependencies between options, when applicable, are specified in notes.